Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: Preliminaries

-As proven in \cite{pt1}, morphisms in a prop freely generated by a signature $\Sigma$ may be faithfully interpreted as discrete cospans of $\Sigma$-labelled hypergraphs, where the cospan structure represents the interfaces (left and right) of the string diagram.
-Motivated by this characterisation, we recall from \cite{pt1} the faithful, coproduct-preserving functor $D : \mathbb{F} \rightarrow \hyp$ mapping every object $i \in \mathrm{Ob}(\mathbb{F})=\mathbb{N}$ to the discrete hypergraph with set of nodes $i=\{0,\dots,i-1\}$ and mapping each function to the induced hypergraph homomorphism.
-We can define the category $\csphyp$ of discrete cospans of hypergraphs as the full subcategory of $\mathrm{Csp}(\hyp)$ (\emph{cf.} Example~\ref{defn:csp}) on discrete hypergraphs.
+\begin{rem} As proven in~\cite{pt1}, morphisms in a prop freely generated by a signature $(\Sigma,\col)$ may be faithfully interpreted as certain cospans of $(\Sigma,\col)$-labelled hypergraphs, where the domain of the cospan legs are discrete hypergraphs (\emph{i.e.}, sets), used to represent the left and right interfaces of the string diagram---see Example~\ref{ex:monogamous} below.

+That sets can be seen as discrete hypergraphs extends to a faithful, coproduct-preserving functor $D : \mathbb{F} \rightarrow \hyp$ mapping every object $i \in \mathrm{Ob}(\mathbb{F})=\mathbb{N}$ to the hypergraph with set of nodes $i=\{0,\dots,i-1\}$ and mapping each function to the induced hypergraph homomorphism.
+The \emph{prop} $\csphyp$ used to interpret string diagrams in~\cite{pt1} is defined as the full subcategory of $\mathrm{Csp}(\hyp)$ (\emph{cf.} Definition~\ref{defn:csp}) whose objects are discrete hypergraphs.
+Note that we will reserve the term \emph{discrete cospan} (of hypergraphs) for a cospan whose apex is also discrete.
+Finally, notice that, when $\Sigma=\emptyset$, the cospans of hypergraphs in $\mathrm{Csp}(\hyp)$ do not have any hyperedges and the resulting prop is equivalent to that of cospans of sets---we will use this fact in Section~\ref{sec:discrete-rm-cospans} below. \end{rem}